-Psychological
+- Psychological

-Economic/Financial
+- Physical

-Physical
+- Sexual Violence

-Emotional
+- Economic/Financial

-Sexual Violence
+- Emotional

-Coercive and controlling behaviour
+- Coercive and controlling behaviour

-Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse (a form of child-on-child abuse falling under the definition of domestic abuse, depending on the age of the child) and child/adolescent to parent violence and abuse.
+Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse (a form of peer-on-peer abuse falling under the definition of domestic abuse, depending on the age of the child) and child/adolescent to parent violence and abuse.
 Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 Exposure to domestic abuse can have a serious, long lasting emotional and psychological impact on children.